Dairon Blanco Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to surrender 180 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (181 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.